What is Algonquin and Access Northeast?

 Can I fight the tax imposed by the Department of Public Utilities (DPU)?

 People can fight the Department of Utilities from imposing a “pipeline tax” on our utilities bills by commenting on the dockets, signing petitions and attending hearings and rallies.
 See DPU for how to participate.

 What can I do about this pipeline?

 Attend the Greater Franklin 350 Massachusetts meetings the first and third Thursdays of the month at 7:00 PM at the First Universalist Society in Franklin, 262 Chestnut Street, Franklin, MA.
 And check out our resources page.
 Contact us.

-- Consider denying or rescinding permission to Spectra Energy to survey your property
+- Consider denying or rescinding permission to Enbridge to survey your property

 Algonquin Gas Transmission LLC, 249 Vanderbilt Ave, Suite 100, Norwood, MA 02062.
 Also, make a copy for your records and send a copy to FERC: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street, NE, Room 1A, Washington, DC 20426.